 TC 3.4 Environmental Sustainability in Road Infrastructure and Transport

-Margaret Brownjohn, ARRB (Full member)
+Margaret Brownjohn, ARRB (English speaking Secretary)

 TF 3.1 Road Infrastructure and Transport Security

 Strategic Theme 4: Resilient Infrastructure

 The goal of this Strategic Theme is to improve the quality and efficiency of road infrastructure through the effective management of assets in accordance with user expectations and government requirements.

 TC 4.1 Pavements

 TC 4.2 Bridges

 TF 4.1 Road Design Standards

 Australia and New Zealand are both national members of the World Road Association.
 Each country is represented by a First Delegate on the Association’s Council which meets annually.